fiatjaf/lightningd-gjson-rpc/README.md

 ### Who's using this?

-Besides our own plugins listed in the link above, there's also [@lntxbot](https://t.me/lntxbot), the Telegram Lightning wallet; [Sparko](https://github.com/fiatjaf/sparko), our better and cheaper alternative to Spark wallet; and [Etleneum](https://etleneum.com/), the centralized smart contract platform.
+Besides our own plugins listed in the link above, there's also [@lntxbot](https://t.me/lntxbot), the Telegram Lightning wallet; [Sparko](https://github.com/fiatjaf/sparko), our better and cheaper alternative to Spark wallet; [Etleneum](https://etleneum.com/), the centralized smart contract platform; and [Lightning Charger](https://charger.alhur.es/), the lnurl-powered BTC-to-Lightning mobile wallet helper.